ODraidrya/test/README.md

 - Compute cost in the forward propogation
 - Compute gradient in the backward propogation
-- optimize the weights and bias and thus the loss function(MSE)
+- Optimize the weights and bias and thus the loss function(MSE)
-- trained and evaluated the model parameters and metrics using boston housing dataset
+- Trained and evaluated the model parameters and metrics using boston housing dataset